 To ensure your pet listens to you and is well-behaved, you should consider attending a dog training school.
 Especially as an inexperienced dog owner, you'll find it difficult to pay attention to every detail in your dog's training.
 To make sure your relationship isn't damaged, consider leaving the training to professionals.

 Even the best accessories wear out or break eventually.
-Then, of course, they need to be replaced.
+Then, they need to be replaced.
 Look for good quality so your pet can enjoy them for a long time.

 The monthly costs for a dog can vary significantly depending on size, breed, individual needs, and grooming requirements.
 Below is a rough estimate of the monthly costs to help you plan a budget for your four-legged friend: